podStation/podStation/README.md

   - Kiwi (Android, https://kiwibrowser.com/)
   - Yandex (Android, https://browser.yandex.com/mobile/)
     - I tried to install on iOS, but I don't think extensions are supported

+A port for Firefox is on the way.
+If there is any browser not listed above where you use podStation, please let me know.
+If you want to request a port for a browser, create an issue here, or send us a mail (see the session _Support and Contact_)

 ## History